2011 Allsvenskan: Abandoned matches

 The 2011 Allsvenskan was marred by several incidents involving both pyrotechnical items and supporter violence, with two matches needing to be suspended and one match needing to be re-played.
 In each of the three matches, the score was 1–0 in favour of one of the teams.

 Syrianska FC vs. AIK

 The match between Syrianska FC and AIK on 25 April 2011 was halted after twenty minutes of play when an assistant referee was hit by fireworks and, as a result, suffered tinnitus.
 Syrianska FC at that time led the game 1–0.
 Right before the fireworks were launched, AIK's striker, Teteh Bangura, was sent off after stamping Syrianska FC goalkeeper Dwayne Miller on his foot.
 Several firecrackers were thrown.
-The Swedish Football Association (SFA) concluded that it couldn't be proved which club's supporter section the firecrackers came from, but concluded that the behaviour of the AIK fans shortly after led to the suspension of the game.
+The Swedish Football Association (SFA) concluded that it couldn't narrow down the possible sections from which the firecrackers were thrown to the extent that a single club could be identified as responsible for all of them, but concluded that the behaviour of the AIK fans shortly after led to the suspension of the game.
 As a consequence, the game was awarded 3–0 in Syrianska FC's favour on 12 May 2011; AIK were fined 150,000 SEK.